SunilAnandatheertha/PXO/README.md

 PXO: Poly-Crystal Operations

 ## Description
-Generate, analyze and export complex poly-crystalline grain structures having spatial gradients
+A free (MATLAB based) code-base to generate, analyze and export complex poly-crystalline multi-class spatial partitions having orientation and/or texture gradients

 ## Application fields
-Materials science, Statistical Mechanics, Space partitioning
+Materials science, geology, Statistical Mechanics, Space partitioning

-## Table of Contents:

 ## Installation
 No installation needed.
 Just add the folder to MATLAB path and start using